sebanc/brunch/README.md

 3. Open the ChromeOS shell (CTRL+ALT+T and enter `shell` at the invite)
 4. Update the framework:
 ```
-sudo bash chromeos-update -r < path to the ChromeOS recovery image > -f < path to the Brunch release archive >
+sudo chromeos-update -r < path to the ChromeOS recovery image > -f < path to the Brunch release archive >
 ```
 5. Restart ChromeOS